< Back

 Tax returns and deadlines

-Individuals must usually file their income tax return each year by 1 May via the online portal of the Dutch Tax Authorities called “Mijn Belastingdienstportal.
-Extensions can be requested.
+Individuals must usually file their income tax return each year by 1 May via the online portal of the Dutch Tax Authorities (“Mijn Belastingdienst”).
+If needed, extensions can be requested.

 Businesses must file tax returns for: